-Through posters or announcements in terminals, shelters and vehicles, passengers should also be reminded not to use public transit if they are unwell or returning within the past 14 days from international travel.
+For workplaces open to the public, notices should be posted at all entrances advising them not to enter if they are unwell or returning within the past 14 days from international travel.

-Ensuring at least two metres distance between operators, other workers and passengers is also critical.
+Ensuring at least two metres distance between workers plus suppliers and the public (where applicable) is also critical.
 To achieve this, employers should: